aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 ### Deploying with CloudFormation

+> ⚠️ **Important:** This CloudFormation template is designed to be deployed from the us-east-1 region.
+Make sure that you are uploading the template to the us-east-1 region before starting your deployment.
+Deploying from other regions may cause resource creation failures or cross-region permission issues.

 To deploy using the CloudFormation template:

 1. Sign in to the AWS Management Console and navigate to the CloudFormation service